opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 ```
 2015/02/17 14:03:04 [error] 15296#0: *1855 NAXSI_FMT: ip=91.199.98.29&server=www.domain.ch&uri=/admin/&learning=0&vers=0.53-1&total_processed=1&total_blocked=1&block=1&cscore0=$XSS&score0=8&zone0=BODY|NAME&id0=1310&var_name0=login[username]&zone1=BODY|NAME&id1=1311&var_name1=login[username], client: 91.199.98.29, server: www.domain.ch, request: "POST /admin/ HTTP/1.1", host: "www.domain.ch", referrer: "http://www.domain.ch/admin/"
 ```
+To learn more about the log syntax, vist the [Naxsi wiki](https://github.com/nbs-system/naxsi/wiki)

 #### mange false positives

-If you are sure, that your request is valid (and well coded..) you can whitelist the "false positive".
+If you are sure, that your request to the application is valid (and well coded..) you can whitelist the "false positive".
 Normaly we recommend to test an application on the stage environment and analyze afterwards the error.log with the nx_util:

 ##### nx_util